 1 answer to that question.

-I was very afraid for Vic's life while she 2 was with this man, and I had tried to reach out to him.
-I 3 4 had tried to show him love, extended forgiveness.
-One way was I arranged for all our children as a family and their 5 partners to attend the UBC ropes course for one day to do 6 team building.
-I extended an invitation to him to come if 7 he wanted to remain as part of our family but he never 8 9 showed.
-10 Social workers got involved.
-Because of the severity of the beating they advised my daughter Tatum Rain 11 could be apprehended because her safety was at risk and her 12 13 mom lived with this man.
+I was very afraid for Vic's life while she was with this man, and I had tried to reach out to him.
+I had tried to show him love, extended forgiveness.
+One way was I arranged for all our children as a family and their partners to attend the UBC ropes course for one day to do team building.
+I extended an invitation to him to come if he wanted to remain as part of our family but he never showed.

+Social workers got involved.
+Because of the severity of the beating they advised my daughter Tatum Rain could be apprehended because her safety was at risk and her mom lived with this man.
 My daughter and he separated, although I wasn't sure.

-14 I supported Vic as much as I could.
-I sent 15 her and Tatum to Disneyland over Christmas.
-I took a six 16 month leave from work because I wanted to become her safety 17 plan.
-18 19 On New Year's Eve I had traditionally babysat Tatum Rain so Vic could be free to enjoy the night.
-20 I had done that every year for years and years.
-So I 21 22 arrived on New Year's Eve at her basement suite to pick up didn't recognize me.
-I sat in her back driveway for a long 1 time thinking.
-Then I made my decision that I felt would 2 save my daughter's life.
-I called the non-emergency police 3 4 line.
+I supported Vic as much as I could.
+I sent her and Tatum to Disneyland over Christmas.
+I took a six month leave from work because I wanted to become her safety plan.

+On New Year's Eve I had traditionally babysat Tatum Rain so Vic could be free to enjoy the night.
+I had done that every year for years and years.
+So I arrived on New Year's Eve at her basement suite to pick up Tatum and I came around a corner and I saw her ex Jeremy's truck parked down the block.
+It was obvious he was waiting for me to pick up Tatum and leave.
+I had a new car so he didn't recognize me.
+I sat in her back driveway for a long time thinking.
+Then I made my decision that I felt would save my daughter's life.
+I called the non-emergency police line.
 I explained the situation.
-I explained he had a noqo to her premises.
-I explained there was an outstanding 5 warrant for his arrest.
-I told them I knew now my daughter 6 was lying to me about not seeing him anymore.
-I said I 7 will leave it to you to decide if you have time to deal 8 9 with this tonight.
-I only asked that they gave me time to 10 go inside and pick up my granddaughter Tatum and leave.
+I explained he had a nogo to her premises.
+I explained there was an outstanding warrant for his arrest.
+I told them I knew now my daughter was lying to me about not seeing him anymore.
+I said I will leave it to you to decide if you have time to deal with this tonight.
+I only asked that they gave me time to go inside and pick up my granddaughter Tatum and leave.